-Trading volume is also expected to be relatively tepid with summer setting in and with the U.S. Congress is on vacation and with the summer months setting in.
+Trading volume is also expected to be relatively tepid with no major legislation expected as the U.S. Congress is on vacation and with the summer months setting in.

-The S&P hasn't had a move of more than 0.5 percent since the end of July and has fallen more than 1 percent only twice this year.
+The S&P hasn't had a move of more than 0.5 percent since July and has fallen more than 1 percent only twice this year.

-Shares of Michael Kors jumped 15.36 percent in premarket trading after the retailer raised its full-year revenue forecast, while Ralph Lauren was up 9.79 percent following revenue and profit beat.
+And on Tuesday, shares of Michael Kors jumped 20.31 percent after the retailer raised its full-year revenue forecast, while Ralph Lauren was up 9.79 percent following revenue and profit beat.

-Avis Budget Group fell 8.06 percent as the car rental company's second-quarter profit missed expectations and cut its full-year profit view.
-Rival Hertz Global Holdings was down 1.57 percent.
+Avis Budget Group fell 7.94 percent as the car rental company cut its full-year profit view.

 (Reporting by Tanya Agrawal; Editing by Sriraj Kalluvila)